 Do you love nature?
 If so, you can surround your home with a beautiful garden design.
 Drawing up the perfect garden design is a challenge for anyone.
 Many factors need to be considered when designing your own garden such as drainage, maintenance and practicality.

 However, designing your own garden does not need to be a daunting task.
 With a few basic tools, you can draw up a garden plan.
 By drawing a design of your garden on paper, you can determine whether your garden design is feasible within the space you have available.
 It also provides you with a clear visual image of the garden you want to create.
 Detailed design plans also prevent costly mistakes regarding buying of materials and plants.
 This step by step garden design guide will make designing your own garden an easy task.

 Not only do you have simple tools such as paper and pencil to get you started, there is also a variety of software tools available on the internet.
 Both types of tools are excellent at helping you bring everything together into something beautiful, useful, and productive.

 We believe both tools should be used.
 Paper and pencil can be used to record your current garden measurements, and to sketch your ideal layout.
 Computer software can be used for your final design plans.
 Garden computer software is very useful as it can be edited easily and drawn to scale.

-Below is a garden design plan using a software program called Garden Planner.
+Below is a garden design plan using a very cheap software program called Garden Planner, from the Amazon store.
 This is an excellent program due to its simplicity.
 It allows the user to quickly create a scaled drawing, using a variety of garden features.
 Having accurate measurements is very useful, as the designer can calculate the amount of materials needed for the project.

 Below is an image of the garden created with the help of this software: